Peninsular Paper Dam: Current status

 The hollowed out exterior of the smaller north-side paper mill and signage remains standing.
 The surrounding area has been reorganized as Peninsular Park and is a popular destination for picnickers and shore fishermen.
 The dam is directly across North Huron River Drive from the main campus of Eastern Michigan University.

 In September 2018, the city of Ypsilanti and the Huron River Watershed Council conducted a report to assess the feasibility of removing the Peninsular Dam and remaining structures.
 The report concluded that dam removal is feasible.
 The dam has a "high" hazard potential classification, which means a high degree of damage will result if the dam should fail in the future.
 The structural integrity of the dam is rated by the State of Michigan as poor.
 An early estimated cost of the repair of the dam exceeded $800,000, which included the removal of the historic building.
 Excluding the building, the cost of repair was $585,000, most of which could be funded by a grant from the Michigan Department of Environment, Great Lakes and Energy (EGLE).
 The report stated the possibility of maintaining the existing connected powerhouse structure and sign atop it, as the structure poses no hazard and is an iconic feature in the area.
 Hydroelectric generation is also once again being considered for the dam.
 The dam is capable of producing 11,500 kW-hrs per day.

+Proposed removal

+A 2018 feasibility study, commissioned by the city and the Huron River Watershed Council, estimated the cost of removing the dam at $2.7 million.
+The study considered three major issues: the release of the sediment accumulated behind the dam, the impacts on infrastructure from removing the dam, and the effects on nearby landowners' property boundaries.
+All three issues were found to be manageable, with two bridges in the area requiring modifications to accommodate the changes in water flow.
+The study's estimate did not include costs for permits and engineering services, and a local advocacy group contended that the cost to remove the dam was higher, over $4 million.

-On May 7, 2019, the Ypsilanti city council voted 5–1 to approve an initial $500,000 toward the deconstruction of the dam instead of continuing maintenance of it.
-In 2019, Upon further assessment, the total cost of removing the dam is estimated at $2.7–4.3 million, which does not include engineering costs, cost of permitting, the cost of mitigation of the sediment, which contains toxic materials, the cost of railroad bridge scouring mitigation, the cost of restoration of the uncovered land, and cost of bank stabilization.
-No future timeline has been set, although the surrounding parkland may be preserved and possibly upgraded.
+On May 7, 2019, the Ypsilanti city council voted 5–1 to approve an initial $500,000 toward the removal of the dam.
+Further funding was provided by EGLE in 2023 and 2024, with grants of $3.7 million and $1.6 million respectively.

+As of May 2024, the total estimated cost of removing the dam is $10 million, of which $7 million has been raised.
+Work on the removal project is projected to begin in late 2025, and be completed by the fall of 2026.